-Conventional energy integrating CT detectors (EIDs) employ a "scintillating" (light producing) layer made from solid state ceramic, where incident X-rays are converted into light in a process known as luminescence [1].
-This detector technology has been available since the early 1990s and finds use in almost all clinical CT systems available from the major vendors.
+Conventional energy integrating detectors (EID) employ a scintillation (light producing) layer made from a solid state ceramic in which incident X-rays are converted into light in a process known as luminescence [1].
+This detector technology has been available since the early 1990s and is used in almost all clinical CT systems available from the major vendors.
 The intensity of light produced is proportional to the X-ray energy (Figure 2).
 This light is collected by photodiodes and subsequently converted into electrical signals for further processing.
-The amplitude of the induced current pulse is proportional to the total energy of the absorbed x-ray photons.
+The amplitude of the induced current pulse is proportional to the total energy of the absorbed X-ray photons.
 An analog-to-digital converter (ADC) then digitizes the signal.
 The photodiodes and ADC can be combined into a single ASIC (application specific integrated circuit) layer, reducing the signal pathlength.
 The electric current is integrated over the measurement time of each frame (projection) and results in a cumulated signal of all pulses during this time, while the energy information of the incident X-rays is not retained.